Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

     * If a public key associated with the username in use is not returned, then proceed to [upload the SSH public key to the IMS service](#upload-ssh-public-key-to-ims).
     * Otherwise, if a public key associated with the username does exist, then note the value of its `id` field and proceed to [record the IMS public key ID](#record-ims-public-key-id).

-1. <a name="upload-ssh-public-key-to-ims"></a>Upload the SSH public key to the IMS service.
+1. Upload the SSH public key to the IMS service.

     > If an IMS public key record has already been created for the account being used, then note the value of its `id` field and proceed
     > to [record the IMS public key ID](#record-ims-public-key-id).